Notes on the Geography of Australia: Perth Suburbs

 But there are also lots of houses built with an eye to the sea.
 In the distance, you can see several ships at anchor off Fremantle.

-A modern equivalent of the widow's walk.
+A modern equivalent of a widow's walk.

 What exactly you're supposed to look at is unclear.
 Lots of water?